marionettejs/backbone.marionette/docs/marionette.layoutview.md

 All of this ensures that layoutViews and the views that they contain are cleaned up correctly.

+When calling `destroy` on a layoutView, the layoutView will be returned.
+This can be useful for chaining.

 ## Custom Region Class

 If you have the need to replace the `Region` with a region class of